mariahcoleno/ImageAnnotationToolV2/README.md

 # ImageAnnotationToolV2
-A multi-purpose Python toolkit for annotating images, images with bounding boxes, sarcasm text, and hypothesis on images or text for ML datasets.
+A multi-purpose Python toolkit for annotating images, images with bounding boxes, sarcasm text, and hypotheses on images or text for ML datasets.

 ## Overview
 - **Image Annotation**: Labels images (e.g., cats/dogs) with a Tkinter GUI.